What Determines the Price of Bitcoin?

 The market demand is determined by how many buyers there are for Bitcoin at any given time.
 As buyers purchase Bitcoin, they drive the price of the commodity up.
 Once sell orders at a certain price are bought up, the price increases to the next lowest sell order price.

-There are many factors that drive up Bitcoin’s demand.
-Here’s a list of some of the most important factors that affect Bitcoin’s demand:
+Many factors drive up Bitcoin’s demand.
+Here’s a list of some of the most important factors.

-• Inflation of fiat currency.
-If a country’s currency is suffering from inflation, more people demand Bitcoin.
-This is because Bitcoin is much less likely to depreciate in value less than a currency suffering from inflation, especially if the country is suffering from hyperinflation.
+• Inflation of fiat currency: If a country’s currency is suffering from inflation, more people demand Bitcoin.
+Bitcoin is less likely to depreciate in value than a currency suffering from inflation.

-• The media.
-The media plays a large role in stimulating market demand for Bitcoin.
-As Bitcoin’s price rises, more media outlets give the commodity coverage and market demand for Bitcoin rises.
+• The media: The media plays a large role in stimulating market demand for Bitcoin and what determines Bitcoin’s value.
+As Bitcoin’s price rises, more media outlets give the commodity coverage, and market demand for Bitcoin rises.

-• Regulation.
-Government regulation can impact market demand either positively or negatively.
+• Regulation: Government regulation can impact market demand positively or negatively.
 Regulation makes cryptocurrencies more safe and accessible.
-However, these regulations may deter some investors from buying Bitcoin in the short-term due to increased taxes and more transparent consumer identification.
+However, these regulations may deter some investors from buying Bitcoin in the short term because of increased taxes and more transparent consumer identification.

-• Politics.
-Bitcoin’s price often rises when the government becomes more unstable.
-Because the U.S. government controls the dollar, less people trust fiat currency when the government is unstable, resulting in an increase in demand for Bitcoin.
+• Politics: Bitcoin’s price often rises when the government becomes more unstable.
+Because the U.S. government controls the dollar, fewer people trust fiat currency when the government is unstable, resulting in an increase in demand for Bitcoin.

 Bitcoin Miners